 Everyone knows how satisfying it is to do spring cleaning around the house; the same can be true about spring training for retailers!
 The winter blahs are over and it’s time to get the cobwebs out and get back to the basics.

 If you’re not sure what you need to do to refresh your training and/or performance coaching in the store, here are a few Spring Training Tips that you can start working on right away; even if you don’t have a solid sales training program in place yet!

 3. Be an on-the-floor sales coach – Store Managers do their best work out on the floor, so get out of the backroom and be the coach.
-Observe your staff during their conversations with staff and offer on-the-spot feedback after they finish with their customers.
-Refer to our past blog “Are You The Best Sales Coach You Can Be?”.
+Observe your staff during their conversations with customers and offer on-the-spot feedback after they finish with their customers.
+Refer to our past blog “Are You The Best Sales Coach You Can Be”.